michaal94/torch_DCEC/README.md

     + Custom dataset - use the following data structure (characteristic for PyTorch):
         ```
         -data_directory (clusters must corespond to real clustering only for statistics)
             -cluster_1
                 -image_1
                 -image_2
-                -...
-            -cluster_2
-                -image_1
-                -image_2
-                -...
-            -...
-        -data_directory_l (data used as labelled, use at least one example in each class in the current version of algorithm)
-            -cluster_1
-                -image_1
-                -image_2